replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on May 20, 2024

 ### New Features {#new-features-v2024-05-20-1}
-* CMX: Added support for kind ip-family stack dual.
+* Adds support for IP dual-stack Kind clusters to compatibility matrix.

 ## v2024.05.16-3